L'Après-midi d'un faune (EP)

 L'Après-midi d'un faune is Taiwanese singer Qing-Feng Wu’s third EP, which was released digitally on July 22, 2022.
-Conceived as an "international trilogy", the EP includes 3 singles co-produced with overseas musicians, including Norwegian singer Aurora, American singer-songwriter Rufus Wainwright and Scottish musician Robin Guthrie, known for his band Cocteau Twins.
+Conceived as an "international trilogy", the EP includes 4 songs co-produced with overseas musicians, including Norwegian singer Aurora, American singer-songwriter Rufus Wainwright and Scottish musician Robin Guthrie, known for his band Cocteau Twins.
 This was Qing-Feng's first attempt at transnational cooperation and global distribution.
 The EP title comes from the poem of the same name by the 19th-century French poet Stéphane Mallarmé.
 This EP is also the intro to Qing-Feng Wu's third solo album Mallarme's Tuesdays and was released as a limited physical EP to be the gift for the pre-order of Mallarme's Tuesdays.

 Background

 After finishing 16 Leaves Concert in 2020, Qing-Feng Wu composed several new melodies.
 Feeling downhearted, he wasn’t able to complete the lyrics and put them on hold for nearly two years.
 During this period, his partners of the music company suggested that he should collaborate with overseas artists for a change emotionally.
 The advice opened up a series of upcoming opportunities for international co-creation.